 Here are the destinations voted as best for a family trip to Norway by fellow family travel bloggers:

-Oslo, a capital city of Norway has endless indoor as well as outdoor activities for kids that you’d struggle to decide where to go and what to do.
+Oslo, the capital city of Norway tops the list of best cities in Norway.
+It has endless indoor as well as outdoor activities for kids that you’d struggle to decide where to go and what to do.
 Oslo with kids is unlimited fun!

 Oslomarka, Bogstad Gård, Tusenfryd Amusement Park, Holmenkollen, Frognerbadetm, Frogner Park, Oslo fjord cruise – Oslo caters well to otdoor and aventure loving families.